noahehall/theBookOfNoah/architecture/_functional_programming.md

 		- FP functions
 	- architecture
 		- OO create inheritance hierarchies (Person -> Student) with methods and data tightly boudn together
-		- FP favors general polymorphic functions that crosscut different data types and avoidds the use of `this`
+		- FP favors general polymorphic functions that crosscut different data types and avoids the use of `this`
+			- using `this` is problematic because it gives you access to isntance-level data outside of the method scope
+				- causes side effects
+	- inheritance vs composition
+		- OO relies heavily on class inheritance
+		- FP relies heavily on object composition
+	- programming style
+		- OO imperative
+		- FP declaritive
+	- data and behavior
+		- OO tightly coupled in classes withmethods
+		- FP loosely coupled into pure, stand alone function s
+	- state management
+		- OO favors mutation of objects via instance methods
+		- FP treats objects as immutable values
+	- control flow
+		- OO loops and conditionals
+		- FP functions and recursion
+	- thread safety
+		- OO difficult to achieve
+		- FP enables concurrent programming
-		-
+	- encapsulation
+		- OO needed to protect data integrity
+		- FP not needed because everything is immutable

 # FP thought process